Ac6Embedded/vscode-zephyr-workbench-docs/docs/tutorials/nucleo-wba55.md

 * Open the "Debug Manager"
 * Select the `blinky` application (The page takes several second to auto-complete).
 The build configuration should be `primary`.
-* Select `pyOCD` as runner ("Runner executable found" should be displayed if the probe software is installed on your system)
+* Select `openocd` as runner ("Runner executable found" should be displayed if the probe software is installed on your system)
 * If the runner is not found, enter the path to it executable.

 ![Debug configuration](/img/tutorials/nucleo-wba55cg/zw_debug_blinky.gif)